How to Say “Good Luck” in French

 As with the English expression “break a leg,” we have the theater community to thank for this colorful way of wishing someone “good luck.”

-Historically in the theater, it is bad karma to wish someone good luck before a performance… (almost like tempting fate).
-That is where we started the tradition of wishing someone good luck by telling them to “break a leg.”
+Traditionally in theater, it’s considered bad luck to wish someone good luck before a performance.
+(You could say it’s almost like tempting fate).
+That is where the tradition of wishing someone good luck by telling them to “break a leg” started.

 The French use the word merde (which means “cr*p” or “sh*t”) in exactly the same way.

-There are some symbols of good luck that appear to transcend language and culture.
+Some symbols of good luck transcend language and culture.

-A four-leafed clover is universally recognized as such a symbol.
-So is an upside-down horseshoe hanging over the door.
-Conversely, a black cat is a traditional symbol of bad luck in most of the Western world.
-(Although black cats are also a popular mascot of French culture!)
+One of the most universal is the four-leafed clover.
+The same goes for an upside-down horseshoe hanging over the door.
+Conversely, a black cat is a traditional symbol of bad luck in most of the Western world—although they’re also a popular mascot of French culture!

 The gesture of “crossing one’s fingers” is another of those universal, time-honored symbols of luck.

-If a friend or loved one is going through a difficult time of which the outcome is uncertain, you can assure them with the statement, Je croise les doigts (“I’m crossing my fingers.”)
-This conveys to them that you are visualizing a positive outcome.
+If a friend or loved one is going through a difficult time and the outcome seems uncertain, you can assure them with the phrase Je croise les doigts (“I’m crossing my fingers.”)
+This conveys that you’re visualizing a positive outcome for them.

-This is a popular saying when everything seems to be going well, and you are just waiting for the other shoe to drop.
+This is a popular saying when everything seems to be going so well that you wonder when the other shoe’s going to drop.

-Traditionally, it is accompanied by the superstitious gesture of touching (or knocking on) a piece of wood.
+Traditionally, the remark is accompanied by the superstitious gesture of touching (or knocking on) a piece of wood.

 This superstition is also well-known in France.
-So if something is going well and you want it to stay that way, go ahead and say Je touche du bois.
-And do not forget to put your hand on a nearby wooden shelf or table for emphasis.
+So, if something is going well and you want it to stay that way, go ahead and say je touche du bois.
+Don’t forget to put your hand on a nearby wooden shelf or table for emphasis.

 Bon courage